This post was last updated on February 17th, 2021 at 12:47 pm

 First, what is a blog?

 Simply put, a blog is kind of a tool that can help develop an online presence, attract people, and engage with an audience.
-Perhaps it’s often a series of editorial content focused around specific topics that show industry expertise.
+Perhaps it’s often a series of editorial content focused on specific topics that show industry expertise.
 For example, fashion companies might write blog posts like ‘18 Way Cute Spring Outfits You’ll Wanna Wear When It’s Finally Warm Outside.’

 Most of the blog’s traffic is driven organically – meaning that the audience will search for something on search engines and click your blog if it matches their keywords topic.
 However, there are a lot of individuals or organizations competing for your audience’s attention, so it’s important to avoid common blogging mistakes to stand out.